 Hello!
 Welcome to Drafted, a one-page fansite for the one and only Laguna Loire from the 1999 PSX RPG Final Fantasy VIII.
 Laguna's story is told through dreams, and it's a pretty weird one — the guy goes from deserting his post on the battlefield to exploring the world as a journalist to much more.
 But we wouldn't have him any other way.

-listed at amassment & emotion ∗ part of redcrown.net
+listed at amassment, emotion, & in the fade ∗ part of redcrown.net

 This site is also home to the TFL-approved fanlisting for Laguna, which is located on a separate page to keep this a one-page site.
 Also, as an excuse to use Laguna's Dissidia 012 art.
 This site is also partnered with DIVIDE, my fansite for Squall.

 Couple of notes before we get into this.
 The only spoiler-free section is the introduction.
 Other than that, expect to find spoilers throughout.
 Secondly, you won't find the typical sections that analyze Laguna's entire character arc and personality here.
 Instead, I've gone through the game's Laguna moments in order and talked about my personal take on them.
 (In short, it's a lot like my Squall site.)
 Because this is FFVIII, you can expect plenty of snark, because this game is goddamn ridiculous.